jwmcglynn/donner/docs/architecture.md

 - \ref donner::Length "Length" - a simple class to represent a length with a specific unit, such as `10px` or `10cm`.
 - and more...

-This library also contains common parsers such as \ref donner::NumberParser "NumberParser", which can parse a string into a number.
+This library also contains common parsers such as \ref donner::base::parser::NumberParser "NumberParser", which can parse a string into a number.

 The base library has minimal dependencies and the types within it may be suitable for other libraries, however the base library is not publicly exported.